pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 ============

-In order to encode and decode other types of object, custom transcodings need to be registered with the `transcoder <#transcoder>`_ using the transcoder object's :func:`~eventsourcing.persistence.Transcoder.register` method.
+In order to encode and decode other types of object, custom transcodings need to be defined, and then registered with the `transcoder <#transcoder>`_ using the transcoder object's :func:`~eventsourcing.persistence.Transcoder.register` method.
-A transcoding will serialise and deserialise an instance of a specific type of object to either a Python :class:`str` or a Python :class:`dict`.
+A transcoding will encode an instance of a non-basic type of object into another type of object that can be encoded by the transcoder, and will decode that object into the original type of object.
+This makes it possible to transcode custom types, including custom types that contain custom types.

+Please note, due to the way the Python :mod:`json` module works, it isn't currently possible to transcode subclasses of the basic Python types that are supported by default, such as :class:`dict`, :class:`list`, :class:`tuple`, :class:`str`, :class:`int`, :class:`float`, and :class:`bool`.

 The library includes a limited collection of custom transcoding objects.
-For example, the library's :class:`~eventsourcing.persistence.UUIDAsHex` class transcodes Python :class:`~uuid.UUID` objects as hexadecimal strings.
+For example, the library's :class:`~eventsourcing.persistence.UUIDAsHex` class transcodes a Python :class:`~uuid.UUID` objects as a hexadecimal string.

 .. code:: python